austin-putz/BLUPF90/README.md

 ### On Windows

 I don't use windows at all.
+I think the easiest thing to do is to download git bash for windows ([link](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)).
+This will allow you to basically run a Ubuntu bash shell inside windows.
+This is not a virtual machine I guess, it's integrated into the system.
+This will allow you to run vim and commands you have in bash.

-From what I know, you should run from the cmd line.
+You can also just run from the cmd line, but it's not near as useful as bash scripting.

 They are executable already so just type the name of the program without the .exe extension.
 You may also need to go [here](http://nce.ads.uga.edu/wiki/doku.php?id=faq.windows) to download the extra software you need.